Beat Crazy: Background

-Musically, the album saw the band take in reggae and ska influence as seen on songs such as "In Every Dream Home", "Mad at You", and "Pretty Boys".
+Musically, the album saw the band take in reggae and ska influences as seen on songs such as "In Every Dream Home", "Mad at You", and "Pretty Boys".

+Critical reception

+Upon its release, Andy Gill of the NME was negative in his review, calling Beat Crazy a "pretty lame apology for an album, and absolutely nowhere as regards thinking dance music".
+He concluded, "It masquerades as a series of meaningful meta-musical musings on rock 'n' roll and youth culture in general, which comes down to little more than a couple of hip references/dedications, and the sort of vague, purposeless social-realist songwriting we've come to expect from Jackson."

 Track listing

 All songs written, arranged and produced by Joe Jackson.